XML RSS

 Is organic meat green?

-Well hopefully not green!
+Well hopefully not actually green!
 But broadly yes, it is greener, - greener than factory farmed meat certainly, by a long way, for all the same reasons that other organic food is greener.

 In a world that is still unable to feed all its people, that is a significant fact.
 Many developing world economies export meat to rich western nations while their people subsist on low-protein diets.